Skip to content

 Plan addresses before deployment

-Use static IPs for all OT devices
+Use static IPs for every OT device

 PLCs, switches, and I/O modules need static addresses.
 DHCP is acceptable only for maintenance laptops and mobile devices.